ercrema/HERAChp.KandlerCrema/README.md

 Notice that this option might take a considerable amount of time (see above) and there are no possibility to change the simulation parameters.

-2. Manually download and render the Rmarkdown file.
+2. Manually download and render the markdown file.

-Download the rmarkdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd),and saving the page with the extension `.Rmd`.
-Move the file to your current working directory, and type the following command to render the file:
+Download the markdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd),and saving the page ensuring that the file extension is kept to `.Rmd`.
+Move the file to your current working directory, and type the following command in R:

 `rmarkdown::render("ChapterFigures.Rmd")`

-This option allows you to change the settings of the R markdown file.
+This option allows you to change the settings of the R markdown file (e.g. changing the number of simulation runs).

 3. Download the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html) and saving the opened page as an html file on your local machine.
-The file can be opened by any browser.
+The file can then be opened by any browser.
 This option does not require package installation.